ezziechai/ezziechai/README.md

 - 👋 Hi, I’m @ezziechai.
-- 👀 I’m interested in coding.
+- 👀 I’m interested in learning le français!
 - 🌱 I’m currently learning how to code on Code Ninjas!

 <!---